 There are some resources out there that you can use to help you hone down your list of desirable cars.
 Autobytel has a fun calculator that lets you choose the “kind of car” you’d want for your personality.
 Once you choose a category you can use the slider at the left to narrow a price range.
 Another good resource can be found over at Cars.com.
 Their “Vehicle Recommender” uses the answers you give to basic questions, to help you hone your choices down.
-If you find you are more interested in getting a car that will be a bit greener, visit CarMax.
-There they have a good resource for research on alternative fuel vehicles.

 Once you have a better idea of what exactly you want, it’s time to do the number crunching.
-The FTC estimates that the average cost of a new car is around $30,000.
+According to Edmunds the average cost of a new car is around $40,827.
 That’s a big chunk of cash to spend and you should take as much time as you need to figure out exactly what you want.
 It is, after all, your hard earned cash.
 Keep in mind that you can get a used car that could be just as good as a new car and save thousands, according to Autotrader.com.
 That savings and reliability, all depends on the age, mileage, type, and desirability of the car that you are looking at.
 The second step in determining the right car for you is to take a close look at your budget.
 Unless you’re paying cash for your car, you have to really take a good hard look at what you can afford to pay on a monthly basis.
 The best way to tackle this is to look at what your monthly outlay currently is.
 Take into consideration costs like housing, transportation, parking, insurance, cell phone bills, grocery shopping and going out, sports or gym memberships etc. Once you’ve collected all of your relevant bills, you can start to get a better idea of what you can afford to spend, per month, on a car.
 The general rule of thumb is that you don’t want to spend more than 20% of your take home on any car, whether its new-to-you or a brand new car off the lot.
 Don’t over leverage yourself.
 It will damage your credit and put you in a financial bind as time progresses.
 Once you’ve set your budget and set your mind to what kind of car you think you’d like it’s time to start shopping for the right vehicle.

 Once you’ve narrowed your list and determined your budget it’s time to think, at least preliminarily, about financing.
 Will you lease or buy your new or new-to-you vehicle?
 According to Edmunds, some cars can be cheaper to buy than to lease.
 It depends on a number of factors including the interest rates and rate of depreciation of the specific types of vehicles you’re looking at.
 Some luxury vehicles, for example, take a huge depreciation hit the moment they are driven off the lot.
 Others maintain or even increase in value once they’ve been bought.
 Part of determining the right car for you will come down to figuring out the True Cost of Ownership of a specific car.
 True cost of ownership (or TCO) takes into consideration things like long term depreciation as well as insurance, maintenance and other costs.
 If you want to learn more about TCO, check out our post, here.
 These are all the things you’ll need to consider when looking to buy any new car.